ArdentHQ/arkscan/docs/development.md

 ## Caching

 Before access the Explorer you'll need to cache data that is accessed a lot.
-Run `php artisan horizon` and then `php artisan dev:cache` and wait until it has finished.
+Run `php artisan horizon` and then `php artisan explorer:cache-development-data` and wait until it has finished.

 Afterwards, you can navigate to `explorer-ark-io.test` in your browser to see it in action.